Order of the Star of South Africa

-The Order of the Star of South Africa is a South African National Order that consisted of seven decorations in two military and five non-military classes.
+The Order of the Star of South Africa was a South African National Order that consisted of seven decorations in two military and five non-military classes.
 The order was discontinued on 2 December 2002.

 Institution

 The Order of the Star of South Africa was instituted by the Republic of South Africa on 1 July 1975.
 The decorations of the order were awarded by the State President and, from 1994, the President of South Africa to general and flag officers of the South African Defence Force for services concerning national defence and security.
 It replaced the Star of South Africa decoration of 1952.
 A civilian division was added in 1978.

 The order was named after the first large diamond to be found in South Africa, the Star of South Africa that was found on the banks of the Orange River in 1869 and that sparked the New Rush, leading to the establishment of Kimberley.